Fishing is the Focus

 |Trail Name||Length||Difficulty||Stroller Friendly|

+The Credit Valley Trail will be a 100 km continuous trail through the watershed.
 You can access this trail through Ken Whillans.
-It follows the path of an abandoned rail line linking Hamilton with Barrie.
+It runs alongside the Caledon Trailway which follows the path of an abandoned rail line linking Hamilton with Barrie.
 In 1995, the Caledon Trailway became the first designated portion of the Trans Canada Trail.
 Walk through meadows and woodlands with views of the valleys below towering cliffs of the Niagara Escarpment.
 Caledon Trailway users can park at Ken Whillans for free to access the trail.
+Trail surface is soil, crushed stone and decking.
+No rest areas on this trail.